-As limitation of Bluetooth signal range, in this project the robot will not move around the whole floor.
-Instead it will move in A322 in MPI.
-In the very begin, this EV3 robot will move in a whiteboard.
-Color lines will be drawn with highlight pens.
+As confined by the Bluetooth signal range, the robot in this project will move in room A322 in MPI, but not move around the whole floor.
+In the very beginning, this EV3 robot will move on a whiteboard following color lines drawn with highlight pens.

 3. Summary of Related Work and Key References

 As the development of technology, human interactive robot development has been a big topic in the world.
 Developing a robot helper instead of human do by themselves has been a trend of people’s interests.
 Fuzzy logic [1] design, which is introduced in 1960s, will be also used as other similar robot projects.
 LEGO® MINDSTORMS® EV3 programmable robot is chosen for this project because it is small enough to move and carry.
-Also, spare parts are available to be used to develop extra original modules too.
+Also, spare parts are available to be used to develop extra original modules as well because only a few of provided parts are used to build up the basic model this robot of LEGO® MINDSTORMS® EV3.
+Moreover, added sensors are also available in the LEGO® official website.
 And this EV3 robot also supports different kinds of connection means including Wi-Fi (but this requires an added Wi-Fi adaptor).
 Therefore, it is well famous to be selected in similar kinds of projects.
+Similar works is also done by many people.
+In 2007, the article Fuzzy Logic Controlled Miniature LEGO Robot for Undergraduate Training System [2] is published by IEEE.
+Besides, Color Landmark Based Self-Localization for Indoor Mobile Robots [3] is also publish in Korea.
+In this project fuzzy logic will be also designed but color recognize will simple read color line print in the floor and NFC technology will also use for positioning.

 4. Project Workplan